The Newell File

-John Newell is starting his first season at Tennessee as the assistant coach of throwing events.
+John Newell is in his fourth season at Tennessee as the assistant coach of throwing events.

 Newell's throwers enjoyed considerable individual success this past season.
 At the 2013 NCAA Indoor Championships, Beth Rohl took second in the women's weight throw, and Antonio James pulled off the same feat on the men's side.
 At the outdoor meet, Rohl placed third in discus.
 The year before, Rohl also made the discus finals at the U.S. Olympic Trials.